43rd GST Council Meeting Highlights, Updates, Outcome, and More

 The state governments have made many petitions to the GST Council to lower the GST rates on a range of necessary medical supplies to combat COVID-19, including patient treatment.

 Regarding the GST on vaccines, the GST Council’s Fitment Committee has recommended against removing the current 5% GST exemption for COVID-19 vaccines.
-The Fitment Panel has maintained that the Centre and the states will eventually bear the GST because vaccinations were nearly entirely purchased by the federal and state governments and given to the general public at no cost.
+The Fitment Panel stated that the Centre and the states would ultimately bear the GST burden since the federal and state governments primarily purchased vaccinations and provided them to the general public at no cost.

 Considering the severity of the pandemic, a life-saving action, and a negligible financial loss, the Council may decide to accept the ruling and increase the benefit.